Frequently Asked Questions

 Surfrider Foundation Club in Berkeley

-We are the UC Berkeley chapter of the Surfrider Foundation, a nationally-recognized 501(c)(3) nonprofit grassroots organization dedicated to the protection and enjoyment of the world’s ocean, waves and beaches for all people, through a powerful activist network.
+We are the UC Berkeley chapter of the Surfrider Foundation, a nationally-recognized 501(c)(3) nonprofit grassroots organization dedicated to the protection and enjoyment of the world’s ocean, waves and beaches.

-Our specific chapter works to host beach and campus cleanups with other registered student organizations, partners with Community Resources for Science with their Bay Area Scientists Inspiring Students (BASIS) program, has gotten UC Berkeley certified as the first college campus in the world with all of our dining halls registered as Ocean-Friendly Restaurants, runs a #NoSolo campaign in efforts to make UC Berkeley the first campus with 100% single-use-plastic-free social events, will soon have a Blue Water Task Force to allow us to provide critical water quality information to protect public health in the East Bay, measuring fecal indicator bacteria levels in the Berkeley Marina and comparing those results to local water quality standards.
+Our chapter works to host beach and campus cleanups, partners with the Bay Area Scientists Inspiring Students (BASIS) program, has certified UC Berkeley as the first college campus in the world with our dining halls registered as Ocean-Friendly Restaurants, runs a #NoSolo marketing initiative to make UC Berkeley the first college with plastic-free social events, and will soon have a Blue Water Task Force providing critical water quality information to protect public health in the Bay Area. linktr.ee/calsurfrider

 Students of Color Environmental Collective